Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Multimodal Large Language Models (MLLMs)

-Currently, we are missing the incorporation of richer contextual signals, such as driver's behavior, weather conditions, and map priors, for more holistic risk modeling.
-However, to ensure practical impact, it is critical to establish the reliability and determinism of LLM-based risk assessments.
-This remains a key challenge, as LLMs' behavior is inherently stochastic and may produce inconsistent outputs.
+However, to ensure practical impact, it is critical to establish the reliability and determinism of MLLM-based risk assessments.
+This remains a key challenge, as \glspl{mllm}' behavior is inherently stochastic and may produce inconsistent outputs.

-\textbf{Metrics:} (I)~\textit{Risk Localization Metrics}, such as mIoU and detection accuracy, are used to assess the precision of risk object identification~\cite{fan2024mllm}; (II)~\textit{Classification Metrics}, such as accuracy, mean Average Precision, and Area Under the Curve, are employed to evaluate the model’s performance in categorizing both event types and conflict types~\cite{shi2024scvlm}.